Patellar Tendonitis (Jumper's/Runner's Knee)

 Patellar Tendon Strap and Braces

-Bauerfeind provides several medical support braces (orthoses) specifically for patellar tendinitis, which have been clinically proven to be an effective measure against such a condition.
+Bauerfeind provides several medical support braces (orthoses) specifically for patellar tendonitis, which have been clinically proven to be an effective measure against such a condition.

 GenuPoint Knee Strap